Building a Transport Package: The Right Way

 directory.

-The first chunk you'll want to modify is the example.config.php
+The first chunk you'll want to modify before you do any development work is the example.config.php

 chunk.
 It's used as a template for all new projects.
 Duplicate it and call the chunk myexample.config.php